 To be considered outstanding, a professor or researcher must be internationally recognized as outstanding in his or her academic area and must meet certain other requirements such as three years teaching or research experience in the field and arriving to take a tenure or tenure-track position or comparable research position at a university or other institution of higher education.

 President Trump has suspended the issuance of immigrant visas for most people in the employment-based categories until the end of 2020.
 However, those who are lawfully present in the US may adjust their status within the U.S.

 “We are very pleased by the services we get from the Law Offices of Carl Shusterman.
 Our experience in the past year with all our H1B renewals has been amazing, and we’ve obtained great results.”

 If the employer is a private company rather than a university or educational institution, the department, division, or institute of the private employer must employ at least three persons full time in research activities and have achieved documented accomplishments in an academic field.

-To qualify as “outstanding”, a professor or researcher needs to satisfy a minimum of two of the following criteria:
+You need to satisfy a minimum of 2 of the following 6 criteria:

 - Documentation of the alien’s receipt of major prizes or awards for outstanding achievement in the academic field;

 - Documentation of the alien’s membership in associations in the academic field which require outstanding achievements of their members;

 - Published material in professional publications written by others about the alien’s work in the academic field.
 Such material shall include the title, date, and author of the material, and any necessary translation;